 The furnace must be supported at both ends and the middle when installed horizontally.

-The furnace must also be elevated approximately 4-6 inches to allow clearance for the condensate drain to exit the cabinet in the horizontal position.
+The furnace must also be elevated a minimum of 6 inches to allow clearance for the condensate drain to exit the cabinet in the horizontal position.